 A dog is fairly easy to please.
 Make sure his food bowl is always full, the water dish is always overflowing and give him the freedom to run and play in the grass.
-Most animals could care less if its an enclosed dog run or a wide open back yard, as long as they have the freedom to run and play like they want to.
+Most animals could not care less if its an enclosed dog run or a wide open backyard, as long as they have the freedom to run and play like they want to.
 A dog simply wants to roll around and play in the grass.
 In most cases, a dog is so happy to be outside, he doesn’t even notice that the artificial blades of grass aren’t even sticking to his coat or tickling his nose.

 Low Cut Pile